 ● Dynamic routing, multipathing, and deterministic failover behavior through the use of OMP and SD-WAN Secure Extensible Network (SEN) policies.

-● Regional hubs interconnecting multiple AWS TGWs and AWS regions via SEN.
+● Regional hubs interconnecting multiple AWS Transit Gateways and AWS regions via SEN.

-● Multicloud architecture support interconnecting AWS TGWs and Azure vWAN today and Google Cloud Platform in the near future.
+● Multicloud architecture support interconnecting AWS Transit Gateways and Azure vWAN today and Google Cloud in the near future.